 - St. George’s Parish

-Explore Bermuda with these helpful travel maps from the latest edition of Moon Bermuda.
+Explore Bermuda with these helpful travel maps from the fourth edition of Moon Bermuda.

 Travel Maps of Bermuda

 Whether you foray into “Town” for shopping, restaurants, or nightclubs, or use the capital (since 1815) as a base from which to explore the rest of the island, the city and its environs are a logical place to start a tour of the parishes.
 Hamilton currently has no hotels, but Pembroke has several excellent options offering access to the city and bus and ferry terminals.

 Deep country is found in Devonshire, with old estates, farmland, and seaside communities.
 Paget offers suburban attractions such as golf, tennis, and top-notch restaurants.
 Resorts and guesthouses abound in Paget, while colorful local eateries, churches, and nature reserves enhance Devonshire’s allure.

 Warwick and Southampton Parishes